wing5wong/artisan-whs-static/source/_extracurricular_activities/cooking-competition-club.md

 **Who can join:** Any Senior student with a passion for cooking.

-**When:** Practices are usually Friday Period 5 but are variable depending on the nature of the competition.
+**When:** Practices are variable depending on the nature of the competition.

 **Event:** Local, regional and national competitions.
 Dishes are usually entrees based upon a particular vegetable, omelettes, cupcakes and cheesecakes.